 - Toggle the display of releases that contain one or more data sets in an inapplicable revision state (using the Show hidden releases control).

 The following sections take a closer look at these various features and functionality in closer detail.

 To open the full release package for viewing, click on its associated button.
 Alternatively, click the button and choose what to view – either the full release package (Full Release) or a specific assembly (variant).
 An opened release package is presented in a new Manufacturing Portal browser tab.

 Accessing the dedicated Manufacturing Portal tab, with which to more closely inspect a specific release of a managed project.

-The Manufacturing Portal presents data for the release package across the following views:
+The Manufacturing Portal presents PCB design data for the release package across the following views:

-The Files view presents an overview of the release package in terms of what data sets it contains (with an indication of their lifecycle states), server-side parameters and a preview of the board in 2D and 3D.
-The full release package can be downloaded from this page in a single Zip archive (click ).
+The Files view presents an overview of the release package in terms of what data sets it contains (with an indication of their lifecycle states), server-side parameters, and a preview of the board in 2D and 3D.
+Where multiple PCB documents are present in the release package, the preview will include 2D/3D views of all available boards – see the below image.
+Note that the full release package can be downloaded from this page in a single Zip archive (click ).